-On January 13, 2014, Qieyiyou, Chenhuan and each of the shareholders of Chenhuan entered into an exclusive technical consulting and service agreement, or Qieyiyou Technical Service Agreements (collectively with Fenghuang On-line Technical Service Agreements).
+On January 13, 2014, Qieyiyou, Chenhuan and each of the shareholders of Chenhuan entered into an exclusive technical consulting and service agreement, or Qieyiyou Technical Service Agreements (collectively with Fenghuang On-line Technical Service Agreements as the Technical Service Agreements).
 The Qieyiyou Technical Service Agreements contains terms substantially similar to the Fenghuang On-line Technical Service Agreements described above.

-Pursuant to the Technical Service Agreements, the affiliated consolidated entities have each agreed to pay to Fenghuang On-line or Qieyiyou an amount equal to a certain percentage of their respective annual revenues, plus a special service fee for certain services rendered by Fenghuang On-line or Qieyiyou at the request of the relevant affiliated consolidated entity.
+Pursuant to the Technical Service Agreements, the affiliated consolidated entities have each agreed to pay to Fenghuang Online or Qieyiyou an amount equal to a certain percentage of their respective annual revenues, plus a special service fee for certain services rendered by Fenghuang On-line or Qieyiyou at the request of the relevant affiliated consolidated entity.
 However, the Technical Service Agreements also provide that notwithstanding such agreement as to payment, the actual amount of the service fee may be adjusted upon mutual agreement of the parties.
 Historically, the affiliated consolidated entities have deducted relevant costs and expenses from the amount that is subject to the service fee payment.
-In 2017, 2018 and 2019, the affiliated consolidated entities transferred technical service fees of RMB39.0 million, RMB60.5 million and RMB34.0 million (US\$4.9 million), respectively, to Fenghuang On-line and Qieyiyou and their subsidiaries.
+In 2018, 2019 and 2020, the affiliated consolidated entities transferred technical service fees of RMB60.5 million, RMB34.0 million and RMB2.8 million (US\$0.4 million), respectively, to Fenghuang On-line and Qieyiyou and their subsidiaries.